About

 Hotchkiss, Sarah.
 “Christine Wong Yap Asks: Where Do You Feel a Sense of Belonging?”
 KQED Arts, February 24, 2019.

-My favorite way to learn about art is to hear artists talking about their work.
-So here are links to videos about my recent projects, and recordings of online talks and conversations.
+Since my favorite way to learn about art is to hear artists speak about their work, here are selected videos and recordings of online conversations.

 Abundance, Connection, and Generosity | Artist Interview | Avant Arte